Seaweed Fertilizer: Oceanic Bounty For Plants

 What Is Seaweed Fertilizer?

 Seaweed fertilizer are products that are derived from marine algae and are approved for organic use.
 These are natural soil amendments made from sustainable sources.
 Specifically, brown alga species of Ascophyllum, Ecklonia (kelp) and Fucus are most frequently found in fertilizers.
 The two most common seaweed fertilizers are kelp meal and “liquid seaweed fertilizer”.
 Unlike chemical fertilizers, natural seaweed fertilizers contain high amounts of micronutrients, minerals and other organic matter that promotes healthier plants.
-Using seaweed in your garden is a great way to promote plant vigor, produce more abundant fruits and vegetables, all while improving soil quality through the support of beneficial microorganisms.
+Using seaweed in your garden is a great way to promote plant vigor, produce more abundant vegetables and fruits, all while improving soil quality through the support of beneficial microorganisms.

 Benefits of Seaweed Fertilizer